ElectionDataAnalysis/electiondata/README.md

 # Overview
-This repository hopes to provide reliable tools for consolidation and analysis of raw election results from the most reliable sources -- the election agencies themselves.
+This repository provides tools for consolidation and analysis of raw election results from the most reliable sources -- the election agencies themselves.
  * Consolidation: take as input election results files from a wide variety of sources and load the data into a relational database
- * Export: create tab-separated flat export files of results sets rolled up to any desired intermediate geography (e.g., by county, or by congressional district)
+ * Export: create consistent-format export files of results sets rolled up to any desired intermediate geography
+   * tabular (tab-separated text)
+   * xml (following NIST Election Results Reporting Common Data Format V2)
+   * json (following NIST Election Results Reporting Common Data Format V2)
- * Analysis: provide a variety of analysis tools
+ * Analysis:
+   * Curates one-county outliers of interest
+   * Calculates difference-in-difference for reaults available by vote type
- * Visualization: provide a variety of visualization tools.
+ * Visualization:
+   * Scatter plots
+   * Bar charts

 # Target Audience
 This system is intended to be of use to candidates and campaigns, election officials, students of politics and elections, and anyone else who is interested in assembling and understanding election results.

 # How to Contribute Code
-Please contribute code that works in python 3.7, with the package versions specified in [requirements.txt](requirements.txt).
+Please contribute code that works in python 3.9, with the package versions specified in [requirements.txt](requirements.txt).
 We follow the [black](https://pypi.org/project/black/) format.

 # How to Help in Other Ways
 If you have skills to contribute to building the system, we can definitely use your help:
  * Creating visualizations
- * Importing and exporting data via xml feeds
  * Preparing for intake of specific states' results files
  * Managing collection of data files in real time
  * Writing documentation